 Side Decks and Bow

-Decks.
 Back to the tour and we take a brief look at the side decks, which as stated earlier are asymmetrical.
 A door aft, hung on the starboard side of house, blocks off the weather to the aft deck.
 Teak decks are optional for the foredeck and port side deck.
 The boarding gate makes for an easy transition to the dock, which I found useful when I tied up single-handed.

 A set of steps just ahead of the boarding gate make a nice place to conceal the fuel fills, and I don't know why more builders don't do this.
 All spills are nicely contained and there's no mess left behind.
 Close off the step and you're back to a neat and clean area with no muss or fuss.
 (I've picked on other builders before for missing the opportunity to do this, so it's nice to see it done here.)

-On the bow.
 The bow had nice high rails at 29" (73.7 cm) and they're also quite beefy at 1.5" (3.81 cm) thick.
 Our test boat had the optional anchoring kit and I noticed the pulpit can be opened up to allow a transition to a quay if you pull in bow first.
 This is a common method of egress in Northern Europe, at least, and we suspect with more builders opening up the bow pulpit it might become popular in North America as well.
 There were two hatches to either side of the windlass allowing you to manage tangles but I'd like to see the addition of windlass controls at the bow.
 Currently the windlass is only controlled from either helm.
 All cleats are 16" (41 cm) and chafing strips are just outside.

 As we head to the salon, a triple pane set of glass doors opens double wide to the left or right and also locks in the center position.
 A sofa lies to starboard with a credenza type storage unit to port.
 The storage accommodates the air conditioning unit below, and the ship’s electrical panel above.
 All windows are opening via sliders for ventilation.
 Behind the sofa is more storage with bottle holders included.
 Our test boat was pre-wired for TV in the salon and two staterooms.

 The salon sofa converts to a berth in one of the easiest methods I've seen.
 Just pull a handle and out it comes.
 When fully deployed, there's still sitting room for your overnight guests to have a place to get ready for turning in.
 Curtains and window blinds afford privacy.
 Of course to deploy the berth you have to remove the table, and we sent it to the aft deck, in front of the L-shaped bench seat.
 This meant we still had a gathering area while the bed was being made up.
 Access to the forward staterooms can still be through the salon or the side door with the bed opened up.

 Galley and Helm